costinm/initos/docs/build.md

 ```

+Modern Dockerfiles allows caching - so full reproduction between 2 runs is not guaranteed anymore, and
+it was wasteful anyways - a clean build (in a different volume) provides the same benefits.

+A Dockerfile contains multiple 'stages', a stage can copy or mount files from a previous stage.
+Instead, each stage is a standalone 'run' operation, with mounted volumes.
+Instead of Dockerfile syntax, regular shell is used (or any other language).
+Images are pushed and manipulated with 'crane'.

 # Signing the EFI and adding root certs

 Best done on a separate, secure host capable of running docker: